aceofgreens/aceofgreens.github.io/_posts/2022-10-11-bloom_filters.md

 To lookup an item $x$:
 1. We compute the fingerprint $f$ of $x$
-2. We compute two bucket indices $i$ and $j$ such that
+2. We compute two bucket indices $i_1$ and $i_2$ such that
 $i_1 = h_1(x)$ and $i_2 = i_1 \oplus h_2(f)$
 3. If $M[i_1]$ or $M[i_2]$ contains $f$, return `true`, else return `false`.

 Here $\oplus$ is the bitwise `XOR` operation.
 The use of multiple hash functions bears resemblance to the Bloom filters.
 The calculation with the `XOR` operation is called *partial-key cuckoo hashing* and allows one to calculate the second bucket index directly from the first and the fingerprint, bypassing the need to retrieve the original item (which may be large and stored on disk).

-The deletion is very similar, we calculate the buckets $i$ and $j$ and if one of them has the fingerprint $f$, we delete a copy of $f$ from that bucket.
+The deletion is very similar, we calculate the bucket indices $i_1$ and $i_2$ and if one of them has the fingerprint $f$, we delete a copy of $f$ from that bucket.
 Importantly, deletion is dangerous because it may delete an element whose fingerprint collides with that of the element we really want to delete.
 It is safe to delete only items which have been inserted in the table.

 Finally, the insertion strongly resembles that of standard cuckoo hashing:
 1. Compute the fingerprint $f$ of $x$
-2. Compute two bucket indices $i$ and $j$ such that
+2. Compute two bucket indices $i_1$ and $i_2$ such that
 $i_1 = h_1(x)$ and $i_2 = i_1 \oplus h_2(f)$
 3. If $M[i_1]$ or $M[i_2]$ has an empty entry, add $f$ in that bucket and return
 4. Otherwise, select $i$ randomly from $i_1$ and $i_2$
 5. Select a random entry $e$ from $M[i]$
 6. Swap $f$ with $e$
-7. Compute the second index $i = i \oplus h_2(f)$
+7. Compute the second index $j = i \oplus h_2(f)$
-8. If $M[i]$ has an empty entry, add $f$ to it and return
+8. If $M[j]$ has an empty entry, add $f$ to it and return
 9. Otherwise repeat 4-8 until until an empty entry is found or a number of specified iterations have passed.

 <figure>